 A Peanut Butter Sriracha Bacon Cheeseburger combines sweet, salty smoky & spicy flavours into a taste explosion of a burger.
 There’s really nothing like it!

 I gave in and ordered one.
 I loved it.
-The creamy sweetness of the peanut butter paired with the salty bacon and cheddar was amazing and was a terrific complement to the beef.
+The creamy sweetness of the peanut butter paired with the salty bacon and cheddar was amazing.
+It was a terrific complement to the beef.
 I finished it off in no time.

 In recent years I’ve also started coarsely grinding my own beef for burgers and the difference in flavour and texture is incredible.
 Very often the ground beef sold in supermarkets has too high a fat content and uses less flavourful cuts of beef.
 The texture can also tend to be spongy, in my opinion.